toitlang/envelopes/README.md

 This variant supports Ethernet, but without the clock output.

-### esp32-eth-clk-out17
+### esp32-eth-clk-out0 and esp32-eth-clk-out17

-A variant for ESP32 boards with Ethernet and a clock output on pin 17.
+A variant for ESP32 boards with Ethernet and a clock output on pin 0/17.

 Olimex boards with Ethernet should use this variant.
+The WROOM versions need `esp32-eth-clk-out17` and the WROVER versions need `esp32-eth-clk-out0`.

 ### esp32c3